 Fentanyl Is in Maryland…

-Carry Naloxone to Respond to Overdose
+Carry Naloxone to Respond to Overdoses

 Test Your Drugs